 I returned from my apprenticeship to my home in Nevada County and began a Cob building career in my local community.
-I’ve been building professionally ever since for local clients and teaching week long cob workshops and multi week start to finish cob workshops, where students come and have a hands on learning experience building with cob.
+I’ve been building professionally ever since for local clients and teaching week-long cob workshops and multi-week start-to-finish cob workshops, where students come and have a hands-on learning experience building with cob.

-I started out building garden courtyard walls with earthen roofs and cedar shake roofs, playing with curvilinear shapes, intimate spaces and built in seating areas where people could gather together outside.
-I incorporated large rock foundations, bas-relief sculptural details, arched walkways and openings, altar niches and round pole timber framing.
+I started out building garden courtyard walls with earthen roofs and cedar shake roofs, playing with curvilinear shapes, intimate spaces, and built-in seating areas where people could gather together outside.
+I incorporated large rock foundations, bas-relief sculptural details, arched walkways and openings, altar niches, and round pole timber framing.

 After 16 years of building with cob, I’m still fascinated by these little buildings and what they have to offer us.
-As I prepare this next years building schedule, it seems that 2 or 3 more may get built this year!
+As I prepare this next year’s building schedule, it seems that 2 or 3 more may get built this year!

 After building saunas and garden walls, I naturally moved on to building houses, spending many months building an 1100 sq. ft. home for a local couple with an English bloke by the name of Simon Holmes.
 This experience lead me to design, and eventually build my own home out of cob, for me and my family.

 This home was a very ambitious project.
-With a 2000 sq. ft. footprint and a large upstairs, the house came in at 3000 sq.ft., with load bearing cob on the north side, a post and beam frame on the south side, mixed with windows, glass doors, and an integrated green house, for a passive solar design.
+With a 2000 sq. ft. footprint and a large upstairs, the house came in at 3000 sq.ft., with load-bearing cob on the north side, a post and beam frame on the south side, mixed with windows, glass doors, and an integrated greenhouse, for a passive solar design.

-The center ridge line was composed of a very large round pole, post and beam timber frame, consisting of 6 large posts and two ridge beams, totaling 75 feet in length.
+The center ridge line was composed of a very large round pole, post, and beam timber frame, consisting of 6 large posts and two ridge beams, totaling 75 feet in length.
 The gable ends were strawbale construction, up to the ridge beam.
-The downstairs consists of a vaulted ceiling living room, dining room and kitchen with attached pantry, master bedroom with its own entrance and walk-in closet, meditation room, 2 offices, a bathroom and laundry room with its own entrance.
+The downstairs consists of a vaulted ceiling living room, dining room, and kitchen with attached pantry, master bedroom with its own entrance and walk-in closet, meditation room, 2 offices, a bathroom, and a laundry room with its own entrance.
 The upstairs consists of 2 bedrooms, a guest room, an art room and a bathroom, looking over the downstairs great room.
 The house is finished out in earthen plasters, inside and out, and a 2000 sq. ft radiantly heated poured adobe floor.
 It has 3 covered porches, 2 of them with earthen roofs, and 11 cob benches throughout the house.
 It took me almost 3 years to build it, with a crew ranging in size from 12, during the cob, to 6 for the finishing.
 As far as I know, it is the biggest cob house on the west coast.

-Since finishing the house, I’ve been focusing on building smaller spaces, moving back towards my love of saunas, round sacred spaces, retreat cabins, bath houses and teaching workshops.
-I continue to build with cob, and other natural materials, full time, year round, and am now entering my 17th building season on the San Juan Ridge, near Nevada City, Ca. I hope you enjoy this site, these photos of my cob journey, and become inspired to try building with cob or take one of my workshops.
+Since finishing the house, I’ve been focusing on building smaller spaces, moving back towards my love of saunas, round sacred spaces, retreat cabins, bathhouses, and teaching workshops.
+I continue to build with cob, and other natural materials, full time, year-round, and am now entering my 17th building season on the San Juan Ridge, near Nevada City, Ca. I hope you enjoy this site, these photos of my cob journey, and become inspired to try building with cob or take one of my workshops.